-The Biomedical Nano-Engineering (BNE) Laboratory led by Dr. Stefan Wilhelm has broad interest in engineering colloidal nanomaterials for diagnosis and treatment of diseases, including cancer.
-Our areas of expertise include the design and synthesis of organic and inorganic nanomaterials with defined physicochemical properties (e.g., size, shape, surface chemistry, optical/magnetic features).
+The Biomedical Nano-Engineering (BNE) Laboratory led by Dr. Stefan Wilhelm has a broad interest in engineering biomaterials and colloidal nanomaterials for the diagnosis and treatment of diseases, including cancer.
+Our areas of expertise include the design and synthesis of organic and inorganic nanomaterials with defined physicochemical properties (e.g., size, shape, surface chemistry, and optical/magnetic features).

-Our group aims to study and understand interactions between nanomaterials and biological systems from a whole organ/tissue perspective down to the cellular and bio-molecular level.
-This research will provide a foundation for the rational engineering of nanomaterials and nanomedicines with the ultimate goal to design diagnostic and therapeutic strategies for clinical translation.
+Our group studies interactions between nanomaterials and biological systems from a whole organ/tissue perspective down to the cellular and bio-molecular level.
+This research will provide a foundation for the rational engineering of nanomaterials and nanomedicines with the ultimate goal of designing diagnostic and therapeutic nanomedicines that are safer and more effective.

 Nanotechnology-biology (“nano-bio”) interactions

 Using novel bioanalytical tools, we study nanoscale and nano-bio interactions at the single-particle and single-cell levels.

 Using innovative nanoparticle surface engineering strategies, we study nanoparticle pharmacokinetics, biodistribution, and adverse effects.